History

 The first Hourglass Ball was held in May 1965, a tradition that is still

-held each Thanksgiving weekend.
+held each year.

 Expanding & Innovating